 I really haven’t heard any recommendations or reviews on this protein, but I have tried the MRM brand and I love it; their products are very natural and clean.
 A great supplement line, indeed.
-I figured their egg white protein must be as great as their other stuff…and the best part about this one is, that since it’s not dairy based (like regular whey proteins), its Paleo approved!
-Yay!
+I figured their egg white protein must be as great as their other stuff.

-What a great find!
-I decided to give this protein a very special use with the very first time of trying it; I wanted to bake some yummy Paleo protein bars!
-These are awesome “to-go” mid-morning/afternoon snacks; they also serve as dessert or breakfast.
+I decided to give this protein a very special use for my very first time of trying it; so I baked some yummy Paleo protein bars!
+These Pumpkin (Protein) Cakes are awesome “to-go” mid-morning or mid-afternoon snacks, but they could also be enjoyed for dessert or for breakfast.
 They are low-carb treats that are great for those who workout on a regular basis, giving you essential healthy fats and being a good protein source.
 If you don’t workout, you can have them as well…do not fear the protein powder!